Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

 Likewise, we have a canonical antisymmetric tensor field determined by the local matter distribution.
-It may be an interesting suggestion to use the \emph{global} momenta and spin tensors and actually, I believe there exist good arguments for using both of them.
-We shall not get into this matter here and the reader should merely keep this in mind; a more in depth discussion is postponed to the conclusions.
 Hence, we have a vector-tensor-gauge theory of gravity which in principle resembles somewhat the situation of the scalar-vector-tensor theory of gravity constructed by Moffat \cite{Moffat}.
-Of course, the linearized equations will vanish again when $V^a(x)$ vanishes but this seems to be more like a philosophical point: should the gravity equations be ``deterministic'' when there are ``holes'' in the universe?
+Of course, the linearized equations will vanish again when $V^{a}_{r}(x)$ vanishes but this seems to be more like a philosophical point: should the gravity equations be ``deterministic'' when there are ``holes'' in the universe?
 Anyhow, the previous considerations result in

 where the reader notices that the last three sums go over the indices $3$ and $4$ only.
 The reason is that the linearization of those tensors only should depend upon $\mathcal{A}_{\mu}^{B}(x,v^e)$ and therefore vanish identically in the limit for $\mathcal{A}_{\mu}^{B}$ to zero.
 Therefore, the first two equations are